2 Ways to Transfer Google Drive to Dropbox

 Step 4 – Open Dropbox and log in using your email address and password.

-Step 5 – Look towards the upper-right end of the window and you will see the “Upload” icon.
-Click on this button and it will open a window where you can select the files you want to upload.
+Step 5 – Look towards the window's upper-right end, and you will see the “Upload” icon.
+Click on this button, and it will open a window where you can select the files you want to upload.
 You can also upload whole folders if you want to.

 Congratulations!!!
-That’s all you need to do to copy from Google Drive to Dropbox in a freeway.
+That’s all you need to do to copy from Google Drive to Dropbox on a freeway.
 Pretty easy and straightforward, right?
 While if you think it is a little bit troublesome, just read the following solution we recommend for you.

 If you thought that all you can use Dropbox for is saving and sharing files or folders, think again.
 Dropbox is a very powerful SaaS platform that comes with several tools to improve organization and workflow.
 Using Dropbox is not so difficult compared to many other cloud storage platforms.